Spicy Sour Smashed Chickpeas

 - 1 tsp cumin seeds

-- 1 slices moderately hot green chili pepper like jalapeno or serrano cut into very thin
+- 1 jalapeno (or serrano pepper, cut into very thin strips.
+Deseed if sensitive to heat)

 - 2 tsp paprika (you can add a hot sauce instead like Sriracha)